dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 1. Sign into your Azure portal and click **Microsoft Entra ID** under Azure services.
 2. Select **App registrations** in the left panel.
 3. Select **New registration**.
-The form for creating a new Active Directory app opens.
+The form for creating a new Entra ID app opens.
 4. Provide a name for your app.
 We recommend using, "dbt Labs Azure DevOps App".
 5. Select **Accounts in any organizational directory (Any Entra ID directory - Multitenant)** as the Supported Account Types.
 Many customers ask why they need to select Multitenant instead of Single tenant, and they frequently get this step wrong.
-Microsoft considers Azure DevOps (formerly called Visual Studio) and Microsoft Entra ID as separate tenants, and in order for this Active Directory application to work properly, you must select Multitenant.
+Microsoft considers Azure DevOps (formerly called Visual Studio) and Microsoft Entra ID as separate tenants, and in order for this Entra ID application to work properly, you must select Multitenant.
 6. Add a redirect URI by selecting **Web** and, in the field, entering `https://YOUR_ACCESS_URL/complete/azure_active_directory`, replacing `YOUR_ACCESS_URL` with the [appropriate Access URL](/docs/cloud/about-cloud/access-regions-ip-addresses) for your region and plan.
 7. Click **Register**.